syncfusion-content/reactjs-docs/ReactJS/Overview.md

 ---
 layout: post
-title: Welcome to Syncfusion ReactJS
+title: Welcome to Syncfusion ReactJS controls
 description: Overview of Syncfusion Essential Studio for React JS components with 70+ unique components which is powered by Essential Studio JavaScript Components.
 platform: reactjs
 control: Introduction